English Electric Balloon: Modernised cars

 Between 2009 and 2012, Balloon cars 700, 711, 713, 719 and 720 and all four Millennium cars, 707, 709, 718 and 724, were further modernised so that they could operate in ordinary stage carriage service after the £100 million refurbishment of the whole tramway to light rail standards.
 New widened doorways were fitted, with driver operated doors which fit to the new platforms which have been built at tram stops for the new Flexity 2 trams.
 This means that they also now have level access for disabled passengers within the centre of the cars, but retain a step leading into the lower deck saloons, giving them partial exemption for use in service through partial conversion to improve accessibility.
 Fixed seats and new passenger information displays were also fitted to match the new trams.
 Speedometers were also retrofitted to the driving consoles.
 720 was the first to be modernised in 2009, followed by 700, 713 and 718 in 2010.
 707, 709 and 724 were modernised in 2011, while 711 and 719 were modernised in 2012.

 It was originally planned for these modernised Balloons to be used on a Pleasure Beach to Cleveleys service to supplement the Flexity 2 service, but this service has never operated due to these modernised Balloon cars not being fully DDA compliant and insufficient Flexity 2 staff being trained to work on these trams and are not used as often as previously planned for stage carriage work and are also used on the heritage service as additional trams and for heritage driver training when not required for stage carriage work.
-The currently serviceable examples include 700 which carries the 1940s “Wartime” green and cream livery and 711 which carries the purple and white Flexity 2 livery.
-719 is currently undergoing a repaint into a currently unknown livery and is expected to return to service sometime soon.
-The other two serviceable examples are 707 and 718 which carry the 1990s/Millennium livery, although 707 has received the incorrect shades of green and cream.
+The currently serviceable examples include 700 which carries the 1940s "Wartime" green and cream livery and is named Sir Ken Dodd as well as 711 which carries the purple and white Flexity 2 livery.
+719 is currently undergoing a repaint into a currently unknown livery, and is expected to return to service in the near future.
+The other two serviceable examples are 707 and 718 which carry the 1990s/Millennium livery, although 707 has received the wrong shades of green and cream.
 709, 713, 720 and 724 have been withdrawn from service.